wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 Note that the panel numbering of the sense switches and the program flags is reversed from the actual bit positions.
 That is, flag or switch 6 is the lsb, 01, 1 is 040.

+If an IOT is called in 'wait' mode, i and c, bits 5 and 6, are 1,0, then you **must** call `IOCOMPLETE()` or IOCOMPLETE_IFNEEDED() at some point, either in the IOT or in a poll.
+The same applies for 'need complete', bits are 0,1.
+Until this is done, the emulator will continuously call your IOT until the complete is issued.

+The state of these 2 is passed in the `completion` argument to your handler. if it is 1, then bits 5 and 6 are either 1,0 or 0,1.
+This is consistent with the real PDP-1 behavior, a wait state does just that, waits before proceeding.

+Finally, any IOT in the range of 030 - 037 *automatically* has the IO register cleared before it is called.
+This behavior can't be bypassed.
+This is again a strange real PDP-1 behavior.
+So, don't get caught by it if you're passing control information in the IO register and use an IOT in that range!
 ## Other common functions

 If you have any special initialization to do before your IOT is called, implement `iotStart()`.